lipka-lab/Multi-Trait-GWAS-Methods-Reveal-Loci-Associated-with-Maize-Inflorescence-and-Leaf-Architecture/README.md

 Folder: Simulation_Study
-  "simplePHENOTYPES_logfiles" -> Folder containing log files from simple phenotypes "Detriming False Positive rate of Simulation.R" -> R script for determining false and true postive for multiple GAPIT GWAS output files, require simplePHENOTYPE output
+  "simplePHENOTYPES_logfiles" -> Folder containing log files from simple phenotypes "Detriming False Positive rate of Simulation.R" -> R script for determining false and true postive for multiple GAPIT GWAS  output files, requires simplePHENOTYPE output
   "Function to detrimine false and true postive.R" -> Function used in "Detriming False Positive rate of Simulation.R" and "getting false postive rate for gemma output.R"
   "GAPIT.Kin.VanRadenEntireGennome55KSNPFILTEREDIMPUTED.csv" -> A VanRaden Kinship matrix using the all ten chromosomes from the 55k legacy SNP chip data from panzea.org
   "LOCOVanRadenKinship55kLinkImputeFiltered.Rdata" -> 10 VanRaden Kinship matrix from the 55k legacy SNP chip data from panzea.org, where each kinship corresponds to a single chromosome.